 Express Interest

-We are currently accepting applications to the Pree 2022 Writing Studio!
-To express interest, please email a short sample of your work to preeliteditors@gmail.com, with Pree Writing Studio 2022 in the subject line.
+We are currently accepting applications to the Pree 2024 Writing Studio!
+To express interest, please email a short sample of your work to preewritingstudio@gmail.com or preeliteditors@gmail.com, with Pree Writing Studio 2024 in the subject line.
 In the body of the email indicate a ranking of which writing studio you would like to participate in.
 Based on the quality of work, we will invite approximately 25-30 applicants to join us in May in Kingston.
 Pree staff will place you in a writing studio based on preference, availability, and best fit.